 Greta Garbo was born on September 18, 1905 in Stockholm, Sweden.
 A reclusive star, Garbo began her career in Europe before coming to the United States to work for MGM when she was 19.
-Her sensual, mysterious look made her a hit with American audiences, both in silent and sound films before World War II.
-She died in New York City in April 15, 1990.
+Her sensual, mysterious look made her a hit with American audiences, both in silent and sound films before World War II, and she was nominated for four Oscars, later winning an honorary award.
+She died in New York City on April 15, 1990.

-Actress.
-One of Hollywood's most enigmatic stars, Greta Garbo was born Greta Lovisa Gustafson on September 8, 1905 in Stockholm, Sweden.
+One of Hollywood's most enigmatic stars, Greta Garbo was born Greta Lovisa Gustafson on September 8, 1905, in Stockholm, Sweden.
 To her parents, Karl and Anna, who already had two children, Greta came as a surprise arrival, further straining the family's already tight finances.

 Greta's father was an unskilled laborer who was often out of work and in poor health, which forced his family to live with the constant threat of poverty.

 At the age of 13, Greta dropped out of school to care for her father, who had fallen deeply ill.
 He died two years later of kidney failure.
 The strain her father's health and subsequent death left on the family deeply affected young Greta, who promised to make a life for herself that was void of financial hardship.

 Following her father's death, Greta landed job as a salesperson at a Swedish department store.
 To help promote the men's clothing line, Greta starred in a pair of advertising shorts, modeling the attire.
 Her natural instincts in front of the camera soon led her to a role in her first film, a comedy called Peter the Tramp (1922).